erikjoh/strongbox/SRS.md

 ## 6 Verification

 The test suite should be updated to achieve 100% code coverage for the added and refactored functions.
+More specifically, in the report (report.md) the requirements are traced to requirements.